 This large format camera is made of Lego – and it takes AMAZING photos

-Take a look at the Legotron Mark I – a working large format camera made from Lego that takes fantastic photos
+The Legotron Mark I – a large format camera made out of Lego – along with two sample photographs

 While the recently released Lego Polaroid camera was cool, it didn't actually take photos.
 Now, however, we have a camera made out of Lego that produces real photographs – and it's large format, too.